AmitxParmar/Windows-Port-Issue-Fix/README.md

 ``netstat -ano | findstr :3000
 tskill typeyourPIDhere``

-> but that doesn't seem to be Working.
+> But that doesn't seem to be Working, the .bat file saved me.

 ## ``How to run the .bat file``